Edit Blog Post

 Looking out for prisoners trying to escape the island.

-I 'did' the island I would've liked another half hour to take in what I was seeing a bit better and getting more into the atmosphere and the story of the island.
+I would've liked another half hour to really take in what I was seeing and to get more into the atmosphere and the story of the island.

 Queuing to get onto the 1410 ferry I was a little worried I might not get onto it, worries that thankfully went unfounded.
 The boat arrived back at 1430 and I was in a cab by 1435, back at the hotel by 1445.
 No problemo.